Starting the day with School Breakfast ensures that children have the nutrition they need to learn and thrive

 - Low-income students who eat school breakfast are more likely to consume an adequate amount of vitamins and minerals than those who not eat breakfast at school

 - Access to school breakfast decreases the likelihood of skipped meals among children at risk of food insecurity

-For more information about MFBN’s work to increase access to School Breakfast in Montana contact Oscar Pena, Public Policy Coordinator
+For more information about MFBN’s work to increase access to School Breakfast in Montana contact Elisha Buchholz, Public Policy Coordinator